vtex/render-root-path-example/README.md

 1 - Create a public domain for your account and add it to License Manager, e.g. `mybrand.com.ar`.

-2 - For all requests to `mybrand.com/ar`, configure your CDN to:
+2 - For all requests to `mybrand.com/ar`, configure your reverse proxy to:

   2.1 - Rewrite the `Host` header to `mybrand.com.ar`.